-Interestingly enough, the celebration itself is believed to originate from pagan autumn festivals from centuries ago, possibly Roman in nature who celebrated a festival of Pomona who was the goddess of seed and fruit.
-Another possibility is the Celtic celebration of Samhain which occurred during harvest time when the Britons honored their sun-god for the light that helped them grow their crops.
+Interestingly enough, the celebration itself is believed to originate from pagan autumn festivals from centuries ago, possibly Roman in nature who celebrated a festival of Pomona, who was the goddess of seed and fruit.
+Another possibility is the Celtic celebration of Samhain, which occurred during harvest time when the Britons honored their sun-god for the light that helped them grow their crops.
 Samhain was a god of death who gathered souls over the past year.

 The night of the festival in Brittany was always solemn as it was considered the night of the dead and for the following forty-eight hours, the Bretons believed their loved one’s souls were liberated from Purgatory and let free to visit their old homes.
 They would many times pray by the graves of their lost loved ones and attended church for black vespers which would many times proceed to the charnel house in the cemetery to pray by the bones of those not yet interred or for whom there was no room in the cemetery.
 They would sing hymns and pray together for the dead.
-During the night a townsman would wander the streets with a lantern held aloft ringing a bell to warn all in town that it was unwise to walk abroad in the darkness due to the returning souls.
+During the night, a townsman would wander the streets with a lantern held aloft, ringing a bell to warn all in town that it was unwise to walk abroad in the darkness due to the returning souls.

-The holiday slowly evolved so All Hallow’s Eve was a day of both prayer and pleasure in England, Scotland, and Ireland even after Queen Elizabeth I forbade any observance of All Souls Day.
+The holiday slowly evolved, so All Hallow’s Eve was a day of both prayer and pleasure in England, Scotland, and Ireland, even after Queen Elizabeth I forbade any observance of All Souls Day.

 That’s not the only common practice that comes from England with regard to Halloween celebrations.
-No, in fact, trick-or-treating comes from England as well where the poor used to knock door-to-door throughout London with promises of prayer for the household’s dead if they would provide what was called a soul cake which was a shortbread loaf with currants in it.
+No, in fact, trick-or-treating comes from England as well, where the poor used to knock door-to-door throughout London with promises of prayer for the household’s dead if they would provide what was called a soul cake, which was a shortbread loaf with currants in it.
 The tradition of wearing costumes has been attributed to masquerading and pantomimes of medieval morality tales that warned of torment in the afterlife because of committing sin.

 Gloom and Doom

-Well, now that you’ve heard all of the gloom and doom associated with Halloween and how it came to be, would you believe that it is still celebrated in London.
+Well, now that you’ve heard all of the gloom and doom associated with Halloween and how it came to be, would you believe that it is still celebrated in London?
 It is interesting that it does not carry the same hype as it does in America.
 The great Irish immigration to North America during the potato famine brought the Halloween traditions and established an immense popularity there although it is less religious ceremony and more secular.
-In London there is still fanfare with decorations set out in shops and such.
+In London, there is still fanfare with decorations set out in shops and such.
 There are quite a few Halloween-themed parties and festivals as well.
-It seems year over year London is reclaiming its Halloween heritage and providing absolutely frightful frights.
+It seems year after year London is reclaiming its Halloween heritage and providing absolutely frightful frights.

 The London Dungeon

 Just the word dungeon conjures up images of death and despair, doesn’t it?
 It doesn’t matter how young or how old or how deep into the night’s celebration you are, coming to London’s Dungeon should not be missed.
-It is a wonderful experience, complete with two crazy rides and some of the best theater you’ll catch up close.
+It is a wonderful experience, complete with two crazy rides and some of the best theaters you’ll catch up close.
 They have 15 various shows, Sweeny Todd among them.
 For around £20 each, patrons will have a great time as over 20 actors perform on a 360-degree stage.

 200-Year-Old Haunted Bridge Boat Ride